Kaligo/stimpack/README.md

 `before_error`.
 These can be configured by passing a block to them in the class body.

-*Note: Callbacks are not inherited, and declaring multiple callbacks in the same class will overwrite the previous one.*
+*Note: Declaring an already declared callback in the same class will overwrite the previous one.*

 **Example:**